Why You Should Choose iOS When Building Your First Mobile App

 mobile os market share

-In fact, Apple completely dominates the profit share.
-It makes over 85% of revenue for app developers, compared to Android.
-The recent statistics shows that Apple users tend to spend almost five times more than other platform users.
+Apple completely dominates the profit share.
+It makes up over 85% of revenue for app developers, compared to Android.
+Recent statistics show that Apple users spend almost five times more than other platform users.

 Market Analysis

 Demography: Android might have the broader market, but this can make things harder for app developers.
-Its audience is more difficult to predict since it has a wider range of prices for its devices and its popularity is spread over the entire globe.
+Its audience is more difficult to predict since it has a wider range of device prices, and its popularity is spread over the entire globe.
 On the other hand, iOS users are typically found in the US or Europe.

 Business: Apple has completely dominates business.
-Enter any business meeting, and you will see a group of people all with the same brand of phone, tablet or laptop – all of them will have an Apple logo on them.
+Enter any business meeting, and you will see a group of people with the same brand of phone, tablet, or laptop – all of them will have an Apple logo on them.
 There are two explanations for this.
-First, iOS has more applications designed for businesses and, in general, their devices are considered as the more secure and appropriate choice.
+First, iOS has more applications designed for businesses, and, in general, their devices are considered to be the most secure and appropriate choice.
 And second, it’s a matter of prestige and utility among people of a certain class.

 Model: It is just more common for Apple users to pay for apps.
 First, they tend to have fewer devices, which makes them invest more in what they have.
 Secondly, they have the means to spend more.
 Their loyalty to the product makes them pay for the latest models.
 And the person who has already spent money on their iPhone would not be inclined to spend a little extra on an application or game.

 Apple’s App Store cautiously reviews the quality of all apps.
-Buyers don’t have to worry too much if the app they are downloading is worth their money.
-Moreover, it is more tempting for startups to publish an app in the Apple App Store first, since it creates much more of a buzz and, eventually, leads to more success stories.
+Buyers don’t have to worry if the app they download is worth their money.
+Moreover, it is more tempting for startups to publish an app in the Apple App Store first since it creates much more buzz and, eventually, leads to more success stories.

 You may have already noticed that iOS applications get a lot of attention in the mainstream press.
 The only disadvantage here can be the actual publishing process since Apple has a lot of checkpoints and testing to overcome.